slice-and-dice/register-a-food-business-front-end/docs/guidelines/css.md

 ### Styled elements using Emotion

 Emotion supports the creation of HTML elements with baked-in styling.
-This is useful as this project will make regular re-use of element styling for consistency. `src/styles/elements` contains `.js` files that should generally export multiple styled elements to minimise the number of files that components then need to import.
+This is useful as this project will make regular re-use of element styling for consistency.
+When required, a directory called `/elements` should contain `.js` files that export styled elements for re-use.

-As a naming convention, prefix all styled elements with `Fsa`.

 ```jsx
 // styled-elements-example.js